Claracinus0Manaricanus/graph-drawer/README.md

 # graph-drawer
 give a function and watch the magic.(it is just a calculator written in c++)

-//what it does
+//what it does:
 it draws a graph for the function given, use basic math, as example: x+2*x4/5-6;

-//rules and usage
+//rules and usage:
 '*' for multiplication
 '/' for division
 '+' for addition